Skip to main content

 A male and a female student converse across a desk.

 Fingerprints are good for 3 years.
-If you have been fingerprinted in the state you will be teaching in, you still must be fingerprinted for the State of Idaho.
+ALL education majors must be fingerprinted for the State of Idaho before entering public schools.

-• Bring with you a government-issued ID.
-(Driver's license, state-issued photo ID, passport, military ID with photo, etc.)
+• Bring your government-issued ID.
+This could be your driver's license, state-issued photo ID, passport, military ID with photo, etc.

 *If you are student teaching in Utah you will be asked to complete a second set of fingerprints.
 This will occur after you have applied and have been assigned.